Skip to content

 Fasting Insulin Interpreter

 Your lab says "in range."
 But in range is not optimal.
-Enter your fasting insulin to see where you really stand, and add your glucose to calculate HOMA-IR right here.
+Enter your fasting insulin to see where you really stand.

 Medications that may affect your result

-Atypical antipsychotics (olanzapine, clozapine, quetiapine) are associated with increased insulin resistance and elevated fasting insulin, independent of weight gain.
+Corticosteroids (prednisone, dexamethasone) and some antipsychotics (olanzapine, clozapine) are associated with increased insulin resistance and may elevate fasting insulin independent of underlying baseline.

 If you are taking any of these medications, your results reflect the medicated state.
-Discuss trends and targets with your healthcare provider.
+Discuss with your healthcare provider for proper context.

 About this tool